-During the conversation, Elena recounted that she had been suffering from depression.
-She was telling, in fairly good German, that her parents were Tamils, but that she wanted to integrate into the Swiss culture.
+During the conversation, Elena shared that she had been suffering from depression.
+She explained, in fairly good German, that her parents were Tamils (an ethnic group from South Asia), but that she wanted to integrate into the Swiss culture.
 Since she wanted to be accepted by the Swiss people, she made an extra effort to speak German properly.
 Elena is married and has one child.
-Her husband is away a lot, so she spends much time home alone with Tom.
+However, her husband is away a lot, so she spends much time home alone with Tom.

 Just then, Emil* arrived at their table.
 Emil has a mental disability and is often a guest at this café.
 During his frequent visits, he joins guests at their table and talks to them.
-Debi thought that this might not be the right time for a visit and said: “Emil, we are right in the middle of an important conversation...”
-Emil answered: „No problem, I will not disturb you!” and began to talk....
+Debi thought that this might not be the right time for a visit and said, “Emil, we are right in the middle of an important conversation.”

 Emil answered, “No problem, I will not disturb you!”
 And then he began to talk.